Home » How to Match into a Neurology Residency Program

 Summary for Neurology Residency Applications:

-• Neurology is more IMG and DO friendly than many of the specialties!
+• Neurology is more IMG and DO-friendly than many of the specialties!
 If you’re an IMG or completing a DO program you can still be a competitive applicant in this field.

 • Expect Interviews in November-December.
-Reach out to programs you have high interest in if you haven’t heard from them by mid-October.
+Reach out to programs you have high interest in if you haven’t heard from them by mid-November.
 Once you have about 10 interview invitations, you can consider being a bit more selective about which ones you actually take (but not before).

 Good Luck! ☺

 Wondering about your chances of matching into other specialties for residency?
 Check out our analysis of the NRMP directors survey “at a glance” tool for areas including anesthesia, dermatology, family medicine, transitional year, psychiatry, emergency medicine, and more under the Residency Applications category of our blog!
-If you need further or specialized assistance understanding which residency specialties you are best suited to apply to, you can contact us or visit our residency advising page to learn more about how Elite Medical Prep residency advising services.
+If you need further or specialized assistance understanding which residency specialties you are best suited to apply to, you can contact us or visit our residency advising page to learn more about Elite Medical Prep residency advising services.

 Need additional